List of Detroit Red Wings broadcasters: Television history

-On June 4, 2008, Daniels filled-in for regular Detroit radio broadcast announcer Ken Kal for Game 6 of the 2008 Stanley Cup Finals between the Red Wings and the Pittsburgh Penguins.
+On June 4, 2008, Daniels filled in for regular Detroit radio broadcast announcer Ken Kal for Game 6 of the 2008 Stanley Cup Finals between the Red Wings and the Pittsburgh Penguins.
 Kal was suffering from laryngitis and thus, was unable to call the game.
-The Red Wings had a 3-2 lead in the series and won the game, and the cup.
+The Red Wings had a 3–2 lead in the series and won the game and the cup.
 With 45 seconds left in the game, Daniels took off the headset and handed the game over to Kal, saying, "I don't care if you can't talk, you have to bring it home".
-Kal called the final 10 seconds, and was able to make the call "...The Detroit Red Wings are the 2008 Stanley Cup Champions!"
+Kal called the final 10 seconds, and was able to make the call "… The Detroit Red Wings are the 2008 Stanley Cup Champions!"

-Larry Murphy was an alternate color commentator for the Detroit Red Wings on Fox Sports Detroit.
-He only did color commentator duties for Red Wings west coast road trips in place of Mickey Redmond.
+Larry Murphy was an alternate color commentator for the Detroit Red Wings on Fox Sports Detroit, doing so for Red Wings' west coast road trips in place of Mickey Redmond.
 From 2003 to 2006, he shared this duty with former teammate Pat Verbeek where they would alternate road trips.
-However following the 2005–06 NHL season, Verbeek left the job as broadcaster to become a scout for the Red Wings and Murphy took over full-time on west coast road trips.
-In addition in 2006, Murphy started contributing as a studio analyst on pregames, post games and intermissions in which he does not broadcast.
-In the 2007–08 season, Murphy began serving as a "Between the Benches" reporter for Fox Sports Detroit when Mickey Redmond was broadcasting, and subbed for Redmond when he had surgery to remove a tumor on his lung.
+However following the 2005–06 NHL season, Verbeek left the job as a broadcaster to become a scout for the Red Wings and Murphy took over full-time on west coast road trips.
+In addition in 2006, Murphy started contributing as a studio analyst for games he does not provide color commentator.
+In the 2007–08 season, Murphy began serving as a "Between-the-Benches" reporter for Fox Sports Detroit when Mickey Redmond was broadcasting and subbed for Redmond when he had surgery to remove a tumor on his lung.
 He also made occasional appearances on the NHL Network's nightly hockey highlight show, NHL on the Fly.
 In March 2013, it was announced by Fox Sports Detroit that he had been fired, after being told they weren't satisfied with ratings.
 On February 14, 2019, it was announced Murphy would return as a studio analyst for the Red Wings on Fox Sports Detroit for the remainder of the 2018–19 season.